 Ham Radio Licensing Process

 Here is where my intro to ham radio post gets interesting.
-Those licensed will say that the ham radio licensing process is easy.
-Unfortunately, a lot of preparation is required to write the test to become licensed.
+Those licensed will say that the ham license process is easy.
+Unfortunately, a lot of preparation is required to write your first ham radio license test.

 For the test, you require an understanding of how radios work (Ie. electronics theory), antennas, laws regarding the use of these radios and so on.
 There are courses like Ham Radio Prep, several books and online practice tests to aid in the licensing process.